How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 Final Thoughts

+One problem you may encounter with your Plumeria is brown spots on the leaves.
 Several things can cause this.
-However, the most common causes are too much direct sunlight or not enough water.
+However, the most common causes are too much direct sunlight or insufficient water.

 If you notice brown spots on your Plumeria leaves, the best thing to do is move the plant to a place with more indirect sunlight.
+If not enough water causes the spots, make sure to water your plant more often.